 Ashu Dubey, 12 Labs

-8. It Will Advance Real Estate Sales
+8. Virtual Reality Will Definitely Advance Real Estate Sales

 Nobody is satisfied purchasing a house based on pictures, and some people would rather not go “house hunting” physically.
 VR could be a great bridge between those who would like to see the property up-close and those who’d prefer a less involved approach.
 It will assist agents in increasing turnover by making fewer site visits, and might be a more efficient (and secure) way to conduct business in real estate.
 While it might currently be reserved for apps on smartphones and tourism, VR has the potential to change how we make investments into property.
 There’s a huge opportunity for a company that will be able to assist realtors in capturing real-time imagery of each property in a manner that is timely and user-friendly.